workingninja/picam/README.md

 ### Temperature/Humidity Sensor

 This project is currently hardcoded with an [AM2302 temperature and humidity sensor](https://www.adafruit.com/product/393).
-To install library for reading the sensor, follow the instructions provided by Adafruit: https://github.com/adafruit/Adafruit_Python_DHT
+To install the library for reading the sensor, follow the instructions provided by Adafruit: https://github.com/adafruit/Adafruit_Python_DHT

 ## Running picamir